Jiroft: Geography

-Jiroft is located in a vast plain, Halil River, on the southern outskirts of the Jebal Barez mountain chain, surrounded by two rivers.
+Jiroft lies in an alluvial plain of the Halil River, on the southern outskirts of the Jebal Barez mountain chain.
+It sits in a tectonically active basin, at the northern end of the Bandar Abbas-Jiroft fault zone, with both structural and anthropogenic subsidence occurring.
+Two intermittent streams join the Halil in Jiroft, the larger is the Melenti River.
 The mean elevation of the city is about 650 m above sea level.
-The weather of the city is sweltering in summer – it is one of the hottest places in Iran – but temperatures are moderate in winter.
+It has a hot desert climate (Köppen climate type: BWh).
+The weather in the city is sweltering in summer – it is one of the hottest places in Iran – but temperatures are moderate in winter.

-There is a large dam (Jiroft Dam) upstream the city (40 km North-East of Jiroft) on the Halil River (Halilrood).
-It is under operation since 1992.
-Having a reservoir of more than 410 million cubic meters of water, irrigates 14200 hectares of the downstream and generates electricity.
+There is a large dam (Jiroft Dam) upstream the city (40 km North-East of Jiroft) on the Halil River.
+It has been operational since 1992, With a reservoir of more than 410 million cubic meters of water it irrigates 14,200 hectares of land downstream and generates electricity.
+However, uncontrolled groundwater pumping has lowered the water table and caused increased subsidence.